Elon, North Carolina

 The tax collector says the sinner’s prayer and is saved (Romans 10:13).
 You have to call on the name of the Lord to be saved.
 He is the only one who can save you.
 You have to ask Him to save you.
 The Bible says that “salvation is of the Lord”.
 This prayer was short, simple and sincere.
 The words are not magical.
 You can say the words and not mean them.

 You can admit you are a sinner, feel bad about your sin, even confess it to God but not take this final step.
 The tax collector prays for mercy.
+He asked to be forgiven of his sin.
 He does not ask to get what he deserves but what he does not deserve.
 If God gave us what we all deserve, we would all be in Hell.